 Admission to the Master of Science in Human Resources Degree

 The MSHR Program seeks mature, emotionally stable individuals with a strong sense of personal responsibility and integrity.
-With this in mind, applicants are assessed by the program’s Graduate Admission Committee through an evaluation and weighing of all admission materials (e.g., admissions statement, interview, work experiences, recommendation forms, test scores).
+With this in mind, applicants are assessed by the program’s Graduate Admission Committee through an evaluation and weighing of all admission materials (e.g., admissions statement, interview, work experiences, recommendation forms).
 In addition to academic performance, measured primarily by the Grade Point Average, the Admissions Committee considers other factors that contribute to the development of a professional.
 Formal work experience in the human services, particularly in settings that serve public social services clients, is important.
-Other factors considered include: volunteer experience in the human services; life experiences and opportunities for personal growth, leadership, communication and interpersonal relationship skills; problem solving ability; the ability to work with and respect persons from diverse backgrounds; health and stamina; and motivation for graduate work and a career in administration, counseling or criminal justice.
+Other factors considered include: volunteer experience in the human services, life experiences and opportunities for personal growth, leadership, communication and interpersonal relationship skills, problem solving ability, the ability to work with and respect persons from diverse backgrounds, health and stamina, and motivation for graduate work and a career in administration or counseling.

 Unconditional admission may be granted to applicants who meet the following criteria:

 - Have a baccalaureate degree from an accredited institution.

 - Have a minimum cumulative GPA of 3.00 on all undergraduate coursework to date; or

 - Have a minimum cumulative GPA of 3.00 in the last sixty (60) hours of coursework

 - Have acceptable program application documents (references, resume, essay questions, etc.).

 - Complete an interview with the MSHR Graduate Admission Committee with a majority favorable recommendation (for the MSHR - Clinical Rehabilitation and Clinical Mental Health Counseling option only).